verrazzano/docs/content/docs/quickstart.md

 1. Click **Create Cluster**.
 1. Use the "Quick Create" option to create a cluster with the following required network resources, then click **Launch Workflow**.
-    * Use Kubernetes version 1.15 or later.
+    * Use Kubernetes version 1.16.8 or later.
 	* Choose a shape with at least 4 cores, for example `VM.Standard2.4`.
 	* Create at least three nodes.
 	* If you want to use Kubernetes NodePorts to access your cluster, so that you do not need an OCI Load Balancer, make sure you select Public node visibility.
 1. Click **Create Cluster**.
+1. To access your cluster, click **Launch Cloud Shell**.
-1. Follow the provided instructions to obtain the `kubeconfig` file and save that on your machine.
+1. Copy the `kubeconfig` file to Cloud Shell.

 {{< /tab >}}
 {{< tab "Kind" >}}
 To create a kind cluster: